bethanyweaver/bethanyweaver.github.io/_posts/2017-01-17-intentional-authenticity-cherish.md

 > That was the day she made herself the promise to live more from intention and less from habit.

-I have so many habits I’ve picked up over the years — and not good ones — I’m messy, undisciplined (hello shoes in the center of the room), a huge spender (goodbye paycheck, I never even saw you), I’m too ~mean~ short with my husband, and I have unfinished projects strewn all over my house usually in some embarrassing, disheveled pile.
+I have so many habits I’ve picked up over the years — and not good ones — I’m messy, undisciplined (hello shoes in the center of the room), a huge spender (goodbye paycheck, I never even saw you), I’m too <s>mean</s> short with my husband, and I have unfinished projects strewn all over my house usually in some embarrassing, disheveled pile.
 Indeed I have some very bad habits … but I don’t want those to define me.
 I want to break out of habitual living and step into intentional living.

 # The Garden